Deniss Pavlovs

-Deniss Pavlovs (born 15 April 1983) is a former Latvian tennis player who competed on the ATP Challenger Tour.
+Deniss Pavlovs (born 15 April 1983) is a Latvian former tennis player who competed on the ATP Challenger Tour.
 On 20 July 2009, he reached his highest ATP singles ranking of World No. 263, whilst his highest doubles ranking of 155 was reached on 23 September 2009.

 Pavlovs represented his native country Latvia while competing in the Davis Cup.
 He had a singles record of 7–7 and a doubles record of 9–6, for a total Davis Cup record of 16–13.

 Deniss has reached 12 career singles finals resulting in 4 wins and 8 runners up.
 In addition, he has reached 56 career doubles finals, winning 33 and losing 23, including a 2–4 record in ATP Challenger Tour finals.